Australian rules football in Asia: Clubs

+Notable players

 India

-The sport is played in India and the country has participated in the International Cup since 2008.
-However India is not currently afiliated to AFL Asia.
+Known locally as "footy", it is played in India and the country has participated in the International Cup since 2008.
+However India is not currently affiliated to AFL Asia.
 India's national Australian rules team is known as the Tigers.
 The sport is played in more than 12 Indian states, though it is most popular in the eastern states, particularly Jharkhand and West Bengal.
-The current record attendance is 6,000.
+The current record attendance is 20,000 set in 2018 up from 6,000 in 2017.

+The Chakraborty Medal is awarded to the best player from India and is named after Sudip Chakraborty the first member of the Australian Rules Football in India Hall of Fame.